-Time onboard a Looking Glass Underwater Cruise is an entirely different sight-seeing experience.
-The “Looking Glass” is a semi-submersible underwater viewing boat that seats 19 passengers.
-Families can then peer through two seven-foot long underwater windows to view different marine life.
+Time onboard a Looking Glass Underwater Cruise is an entirely different sightseeing experience.
+The “Looking Glass” is a semi-submersible underwater viewing boat.
+Families can peer through two seven-foot-long underwater windows to view different marine life.
 Check the website for information on hours and fees.

 309 Esplanade, Redondo Beach, CA 90277

-Veterans Park is a 6.3 acre park with ocean views.
+Veterans Park is a 6.3-acre park with ocean views.
 You’ll find a children’s play structure, lots of grass and trees, and a memorial to Redondo Beach’s veterans.
-Be sure to bring a kite — families speak of great kite-flying conditions here.
-In addition, each Thursday, from 8:00 am to 1:00 pm, Veterans Park hosts the Redondo Beach Certified Farmers’ Market.
+Be sure to bring a kite — families speak of great kite-flying conditions there.
+In addition, each Thursday, from 8:00 am to 1:00 pm, Veterans Park hosts the Redondo Beach Certified Farmer’s Market.
 You’ll find a large selection of fruits and vegetables, fresh flowers, baked goods, prepared foods, fish, and more.

 208 Yacht Club Way, Redondo Beach, CA 90277